DevNet-Workshop-September2023-Eschborn/Lab02-BasicApiLab/README.md

 ![image](https://github.com/DevNet-Workshop-May-2023/Lab02-BasicApiLab/assets/57700911/397c5a1f-197b-4239-b357-7c5a8e0c2b82)

-Click on skip
+Click on skip or sign in, if you do have an account or want to create one.

 ![image](https://github.com/DevNet-Workshop-May-2023/Lab02-BasicApiLab/assets/57700911/2bb928a3-036f-4fbc-aa48-91870008f02d)

-Create a new collection “deckofcards”
+Create a new collection “deckofcards”.
+The Collection is used to store, group and sort the requests you made to reuse them later.

 ![image](https://github.com/DevNet-Workshop-May-2023/Lab02-BasicApiLab/assets/57700911/3e65c8e4-82d0-404b-ac75-671b818bd0f8)